Richard511011/Lab10_Starter/README.md

 ## speechSynth.html: https://richard511011.github.io/Lab10_Starter/speechSynth.html

-## The A/B test for the second feature flag displays the button as green 50% of the time, and the defualt color 50% of the time to ensure that the website runs the same way
+## The A/B test for the second feature flag displays the button as green 50% of the time, and the default color 50% of the time to ensure that the website runs the same way